lightningwolf/LwApiAuth/README.rst

 Usage
 -----

-Basic Client usage for AmazonS3:
+Basic Client usage for AmazonS3 and other AWS Api:

 ::